Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology

-What's more, for the cases where \xp~did not actively report positive detections, pathologists would examine the WSI manually as in a traditional interface --- that is, pathologists would use their experience to evaluate the case further and make a grading decision.
+What's more, for the cases where \xp~did not actively report positive detections, participants would examine the WSI manually as in a traditional interface --- that is, participants would use their experience to evaluate the case further and make a grading decision.